TUDelft-MUDE/fundamental-concepts/book/intro.md

-# Welcome to the MUDE Fundamental concept
+# Welcome to the MUDE *Fundamental concepts* book

-This books contains prerequisite knowledge which might be useful when dealing with MUDE topics!
+This book contains prerequisite knowledge which might be useful when dealing with MUDE topics!